mreid-moz/notes/data/platform_options.md

     - A SQL-on-Hadoop engine, Jethro acts as a BI-on-Hadoop acceleration layer that speeds up big data query performance for BI tools like Tableau, Qlik and Microstrategy from any data source like Hadoop or Amazon S3.
 - [Periscope](https://www.periscopedata.com/blog) announced their [Unified Data Platform](https://www.periscopedata.com/blog/unified-data-platform) in 2017.
 - [Sentry](https://sentry.io/welcome/) Open-source error tracking that helps developers monitor and fix crashes in real time.
 Iterate continuously.
 Boost efficiency.
 Improve user experience.
+- [Alteryx](https://www.alteryx.com/) A platform for end-to-end automation of analytics, machine learning, and data science processes

 # Bibliography